stacks-network/docs/src/pages/build-apps/guides/transaction-signing.md

 ## Introduction

-This guide explains how to prompt users to sign [transactions](/understand-stacks/transactions) and broadcast them to the Stacks blockchain by implementing the `connect` package of [Stacks.js](https://blockstack.github.io/stacks.js/).
+This guide explains how to prompt users to sign [transactions](/understand-stacks/transactions) and broadcast them to the Stacks blockchain by implementing the [`connect`](https://github.com/blockstack/ux/tree/master/packages/connect#stacksconnect) package of Stacks.js.

-Transaction signing provides a way for users execute [Clarity smart contracts](/write-smart-contracts/overview) that are relevant to your app then handle the result immediately.
+Transaction signing provides a way for users execute [Clarity smart contracts](/write-smart-contracts/overview) that are relevant to your app then handle the result as appropriate.

 Users can sign transactions that exchange fungible or non-fungible tokens with upfront guarantees that help them retain control over their digital assets.